Atragon: Special effects

 The scene where the American submarine Red Satan is crushed by water pressure was done by pumping air out of the model.

 The largest set for the film was inside Toho’s Stage No. 11, then the largest on the back-lot.
 An elaborate backdrop measuring 30 feet high and 120 feet long was made for long shots of the Empress and her court overseeing the Mu ritual.
 The royal contingent, consisting mostly of the wives of American servicemen, was placed on a small platform with the pillars, balcony, and antechambers all painted in perspective on the backdrop.
-The chamber was filled with 600 male and female dancers were choreographed by Ishiro Honda to Akira Ifukube’s Mu ritual music.
+The chamber was filled with 600 male and female dancers who were choreographed by Ishiro Honda to Akira Ifukube’s Mu ritual music.

 The destruction of the Tokyo business district required that the Ginza and Marunouchi areas be reproduced in miniature at 1/20 scale.
 The buildings were made of plaster, and only a handful were made with internal steel structures, so that the buildings would partially survive the destruction.
 When the model was completed, stagehands crawled under the platform and partially cut though the main supports.
 Ropes were then tied to each support beam, and all the ropes were attached to the bumper of a truck.
 Tsuburaya’s vision of the scene was that the underground collapse would slowly ripple through the city, destroying it in a rolling wave.
 The destruction of the Ginza and Marunouchi districts did not go as planned.
 When time came for shooting, the technician who was driving the truck panicked and drove off too quickly, causing the entire model city to collapse at the same time.
-The staff all gasped, thinking the shot was ruined and that Tsuburaya would surly order the set rebuilt for another take.
-Tsuburaya stood silently for a while contemplating the situation, and finally he announced that he would take care of the matter in editing room.
+The staff all gasped, thinking the shot was ruined and that Tsuburaya would surely order the set rebuilt for another take.
+Tsuburaya stood silently for a while contemplating the situation, and finally he announced that he would take care of the matter in the editing room.